pagopa/cstar-cli/integration_check/README.md

 The Postman folder must be [imported as a collection in Postman](https://learning.postman.com/docs/getting-started/importing-and-exporting-data).

 ### Add certificate to Postman
-After importing the collection:
+To add the certificate to Postman you must follow the steps below:
-- open an API call inside the collection
+- open an API call inside the imported collection
 - go to the "Settings" tab.
 - click on "Settings" under the switch of the entry "Enable SSL certificate verification"